Home » Schools » 5 Law Schools To Avoid At All Costs

 The Northeastern region of the US is generally considered the best place to study law in the US.
 It houses some of the best schools globally, like Yale, Columbia, and Harvard.
 Students from all over the world attend schools in this region, and it’s worth it if you do all you can to get admission into a good law school from there.

-Your Field of Study
+2. Your Field of Study

 There are many different specializations of law that you can choose to study.
 While a typical law school will offer almost all of them, some are more renowned at some than others.
 If the school you want to attend is famed for providing the best criminal defense attorneys, you might want to look at other ways if you prefer to study sports law.

-Consider the Costs
+3. Consider the Costs

 The cost of attending the law school is another factor you want to consider when scouting for a law school.
 Students spend an average of around $206,000 during their three-year stay in law school in the US (including accommodation and other academic expenses).
 Higher-ranked schools are more likely to charge you higher fees.

 Many law students graduate with some debts because they benefit from financial aid.
-Students from elite institutions tend to graduate with more debt, but they pay them back comfortably due to how easily they get a job after graduating.
+Students from elite institutions tend to graduate with more debt, but they pay it back comfortably due to how easily they get a job after graduating.
 On the other hand, the percentage of students in sub-par law schools that settle their student debts is relatively low.

-Internships and Placements
+4. Internships and Placements

 If you endure the rigorous process of attending a law school, it can only be worthwhile if you get a good job.
 The most well-sought-after attorneys are graduates from prestigious schools.
 Your chance of getting a job after graduating from an institution like Stanford or Yale is almost 100%.

 The internship prospect is another aspect that you should consider evaluating.
 You can get a pre-placement offer during your internship, and it’s all goodies from there.
-It’s all about studying at an institution and location that afford you such opportunities.
+It’s all about studying at an institution and location that affords you such opportunities.

 Conclusion